TurkiK/TurkiK/README.md

 👨‍💻 I’m currently working on: Game Development

-📚 I’m currently learning: Front-End Web Development & Game Development
+📚 I’m currently learning: Virtual Reality Development, Gameplay programming, Game AI programming, Game Logics and Mechanism, and Game Design.

-💬 Ask me about: Virtual Reality, Game Development, Unity, and HTML & CSS.
+💬 Ask me about: Virtual Reality, Game Development, and Unity.

 📫 How to reach me: If it's for business I prefer it through my email TurkiKAlqou@gmail.com, otherwise you can reach me through my socials!